Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle annihilation: A remedy for the numerical sign problem

-For dynamical problems, particles that move outside the computational domain may result in loss of total mass, which is inconsistent with the conservative Hamiltonian system.
-To fix it, we need to design particle annihilation in the outer bins.
-A simple strategy is adopted here.
-An outer pointset $\mathcal{S}_{\textup{out}}$ is used to store the particles outside the computational domain $\Omega$.
+For dynamical problems, particles that move outside the computational domain may result in loss of total mass, which is inconsistent with a conservative quantum system.
+To fix it, we use an outer pointset $\mathcal{S}_{\textup{out}}$ to store the particles outside the computational domain $\Omega$.
 Once the particles in $\mathcal{S}_{\textup{out}}$ reach its maximal size, we make random matching among positive and negative particles and directly remove the redundant particles carrying opposite weights in pair.
-As the positive and negative particles are also generated in pair, the total mass can be rigorously conserved in the simulations (see Figure \ref{comp_particle_number} below).
+As the positive and negative particles are also generated in pair, the total mass can be rigorously conserved in the simulations (see Fig.~\ref{comparison_SPADE_PAUM} below).
+However, it is still difficult to conserve the total energy rigorously as the cancelation of positive and negative particles may bring in some small shifts in both kinetic and potential parts, which deserves a further investigation.